 Throughout your recruiting process, you will cover a range of topics from different coaches, but you should be ready to answer three basic questions:

 Coaches will often ask follow-up questions to find the student-athlete who best fits their program and school.
-These questions will focus around three main areas related to athletic, academic and general character and personality.
+These questions will focus on three main areas related to athletic, academic, and general character and personality.

 General Character and Personality Questions

 There are countless players who possess the athletic ability to play at the college level, but coaches also place value on finding well-rounded players with strong personal character and coachability.

 Extra Points – Things To Keep In Mind